+Can You pinpoint greatness?
+Who were the best bands of the ’90s?
 There’s no way to determine what exactly it is that makes a band great.
-Sometimes their transcendent powers come largely from a single member, as with Freddie Mercury of Queen.
+Sometimes their transcendent powers come primarily from a single member, as with Freddie Mercury of Queen.
 Sometimes it’s the mix of personalities, as it was with The Beatles.

-What Counts as a Band from the 90’s
+What Counts as a Band from the ’90s

 Those are the rules, now here’s the list:

 The ’90s was a huge time of growth for rap and hip-hop music, with many artists making a name for themselves in these genres, breaking into the mainstream.
 Perhaps most famous is a man who would give his life to symbolize the East Coast vs. West Coast rap scene and the seriousness with which music was taken at that time.

 Rock music was another genre that received a complete overhaul in the ’90s, with alternative rock cropping up everywhere.
 However, probably no single band was nearly as influential as the grunge rock of the murky, angsty, disillusioned Nirvana.
 Another tragic tale, the landscape of the rock and pop world, was forever rocked by this band, whose influences are still felt today.

 3. Garth Brooks